Unboxed-Software/solana-course/content/token-swap.md

 There are a number of ways to do this, but we'll use the helper function `getAssociatedTokenAddress` from the `spl-token` library.

+We'll also need the data associated with the pool token mint to adjust the user input for the decimals of the pool token.
+To access a token mint's data, we'll use the helper function `getMint` from the `spl-token` library.

 ```tsx
 const handleTransactionSubmit = async (deposit: DepositAllSchema) => {
     if (!publicKey) {